 Get a BTS Sky Train Pass called a ‘Rabbit Card‘.

-Having this card has multiple benefits:
+This card has multiple benefits:

-- This one from Klook is pre-loaded with 200 THB already (about $7 USD).
+- It’s pre-loaded with 200 Thai Baht (about $7 USD)

-Afternoon: Lunch and Souvenir Shopping
+Day Two Afternoon: Lunch and Souvenir Shopping

 After playing at the Children’s Discovery Museum, walk across the street to Mixt Mall and eat lunch at their food court on the 3rd floor.
 It’s a haven for all kinds of yummy Thai dishes with menus in English.
 If you need some new clothes, shoes, or souvenirs, this is a great place to shop too!

-Evening: Urban Hike Up Golden Mount
+Day Two Evening: Urban Hike Up Golden Mount

 For incredible views of the Bangkok Skyline, take an urban hike up to the top of Golden Mount Temple, aka Wat Saket.